 Bitstreams conforming to the scalable main profile shall obey the following constraints:

-The picture resampling process as specified in subclause G.8.1.4.1 shall not be invoked more than once for decoding of each particular picture.
+The picture resampling process as specified in subclause H.8.1.4.1 shall not be invoked more than once for decoding of each particular picture.

 When avc_base_layer_flag equal to 1, it is a requirement of bitstream conformance that MotionPredRefLayerId[ iNuhLId ][ mIdx ] shall not be equal to 0 for iNuhLId equal to any value of nuh_layer_id present in the bitstream and any value of mIdx in the range of 0 to NumMotionPredRefLayers[ iNuhLId ] – 1, inclusive.